latex3/latex3.github.io/_includes/_papers/paper_2018-FMi-TUG-compatibility-LaTeX-world.md

 > apply it to their packages and authors to use when necessary.

-Video of the talk recorded by IMPA on YouTube:  <a href="https://youtu.be/bR13_gr2ts8" target="_blank"  onclick="vgwPixelCall('f018e721a0fe425899cee633a987ebff');">What’s to stay, what’s to go -- Compatibility in the LaTeX world</a>
++ Video of the talk recorded by IMPA on YouTube:  <a href="https://youtu.be/bR13_gr2ts8" target="_blank"  onclick="vgwPixelCall('f018e721a0fe425899cee633a987ebff');">What’s to stay, what’s to go -- Compatibility in the LaTeX world</a>

++ Conference published in TUGboat 39:2, 2018 <a href="{{site.baseurl}}/publications/2018-FMi-TUB-tb122mitt-version-rollback.pdf" target="_blank" onclick="vgwPixelCall('f018e721a0fe425899cee633a987ebff');">A rollback concept for packages and classes</a>